Robert E. Kingston: nusA protein

 In 1981, Kingston received his PhD after working on a number of research initiatives surrounding genome regulation and expression.
 Through an in vitro study that mapped termination sites dependent on the nusA protein, he discovered that in vivo rRNA transcription is regulated by turnstile attenuation, a mechanism that terminates rrnB chains in the leader region.
-He found that this happens because of the specific presence and location of pause sites, located 90 and 91 bases from the P1 promoter, which are sensitive to the presence of nusA protein and concentration of regulatory nucleotide guanosine tetraphosphate.
+He found that this happens because of the specific presence and location of pause sites, located 90 and 91 bases from the P1 promoter, which are sensitive to the presence of nusA protein and the concentration of the regulatory nucleotide guanosine tetraphosphate.

 Heat shock protein 70 (HSP70)

 After recognizing that the myc gene was involved with tumor formation, Kingston drew a parallel between the presence of the myc gene and the increased genomic expression of HSP70.
-He also found that the genomic expression of HSP70 is also dependent on physiological stresses.5 Analyzing the gene sequences showed that heat shock, cadmium induction, and metallothionein II responsiveness are needed for HSP70 gene expression during the primary level of transcription.
+He also found that expression of HSP70 is dependent on physiological stresses.
+Analyzing the gene sequences showed that heat shock, cadmium induction, and metallothionein II responsiveness are needed for HSP70 gene expression during the primary level of transcription.
 He observed that while the physiological factors have a role on one domain (distal) of the HSP70 promoter, the other domain (proximal) is more responsive to serum stimulation.
 After conducting in vitro transcription experiments, Kingston found that there is a heat-shock transcription factor (HSTF) that allows the interactions with the heat shock element (HSE), and that the HSP70 gene promoter also depends on a CCAAT-box-binding transcription factor (CTF) for CCAAT-box-dependent transcription.
-In vitro cell-free systems that have heat-induced activation of human heat-shock factor (HSF) were used to determine that at 43 °C, HSF undergoes post-translational modification to where it can then bind to a specific DNA sequence, HSE.
+In vitro cell-free systems that have heat-induced activation of human heat-shock factor (HSF) were used to determine that at 43 °C, HSF undergoes post-translational modification which then allows it to bind to a specific DNA sequence, HSE.